Skip to content Skip to Menu KAL Accessibility Statement

 by Peter Gravina

-Long sought and loved by musicians and others endeared to artistic pursuits, The Bel Canto Cook Book (1964) is a celebration of the love affair opera stars have with fine cuisine.
+Long sought and loved by musicians and others endeared to artistic pursuits, The Bel Canto Cookbook (1964) is a celebration of the love affair opera stars have with fine cuisine.
 Written by WNYC broadcaster and publicist Peter Gravina, it conjures legends with dishes that bear their names—Caruso sauce, peach Melba, chicken Tetrazzini.
 This is a testament to the natural affinity between chefs and the famous stars they entertain.

-From aperitifs to desserts, vegetables, meats, and pastas, every recipe is attributed to one of the great mid-century stars, either from their own kitchens or restaurants they favored.
+From aperitifs to desserts, vegetables, meats, and pastas, every recipe is attributed to one of the great mid-century stars, either from their own kitchens or from restaurants they favored.
 Anecdotes and black and white photographs lend personality and good humor to the collection, giving it enduring relevance and historical value.

 Shopping Cart